nylander/plotMCMCoutput/README.md

                                  plotMCMCoutput.sh *.p

-* plotstddev              -- Plot the standard deviation of split frequencies in a MrBayes .mcmc file For example:
+* plotstddev              -- Plot the standard deviation of split frequencies in a MrBayes .mcmc file.
+For example:

                                  plotstddev runs.1.2.mcmc 0.03